percona/percona-server/doc/source/release-notes/Percona-Server-5.7.17-12.rst

 .. rn:: 5.7.17-12

 ==========================
-|Percona Server| 5.7.17-12
+**Percona Server for MySQL** 5.7.17-12
 ==========================

-Percona is glad to announce the GA (Generally Available) release of |Percona Server| 5.7.17-12 on March 24th, 2017 (Downloads are available `here
+Percona is glad to announce the GA (Generally Available) release of **Percona Server for MySQL** 5.7.17-12 on March 24th, 2017 (Downloads are available `here
 <http://www.percona.com/downloads/Percona-Server-5.7/Percona-Server-5.7.17-12/>`_
 and from the :doc:`Percona Software Repositories </installation>`).

 Based on `MySQL 5.7.17
 <http://dev.mysql.com/doc/relnotes/mysql/5.7/en/news-5-7-17.html>`_, including
-all the bug fixes in it, |Percona Server| 5.7.17-12 is the current GA release in the |Percona Server| 5.7 series.
+all the bug fixes in it, **Percona Server for MySQL** 5.7.17-12 is the current GA release in the **Percona Server for MySQL** 5.7 series.
 All of Percona's software is open-source and free, all the details of the release can be found in the `5.7.17-12 milestone at
 Launchpad <https://launchpad.net/percona-server/+milestone/5.7.17-12>`_